Phenylpiracetam

 Phenylpiracetam, also known as fonturacetam (INN) and sold under the brand names Phenotropil, Actitropil, and Carphedon among others, is a stimulant and nootropic medication used in Russia and certain other Eastern European countries in the treatment of cerebrovascular deficiency, depression, apathy, attention, and memory problems, among other indications.
 It is also used in Russian cosmonauts to improve physical, mental, and cognitive abilities.
 The drug is taken by mouth.

 Side effects of phenylpiracetam include sleep disturbances among others.
 The mechanism of action of phenylpiracetam was originally unknown.
 However, it was discovered that (R)-phenylpiracetam is a selective atypical dopamine reuptake inhibitor in 2014.
 In addition, phenylpiracetam interacts with certain nicotinic acetylcholine receptors.
 Chemically, phenylpiracetam is a racetam and phenethylamine and is structurally related to piracetam.

 Phenylpiracetam was first described in 1983 by Bobkov Iu, et al. It was approved for medical use in Russia in 2003.
 Development of (R)-phenylpiracetam (code name MRZ-9547) in the West as a potential treatment for fatigue related to Parkinson's disease began by 2014.
+In addition to its medical use, phenylpiracetam is sold online as a nootropic.